ORTools4MTEX/ORTools/README.md

 ---

 ##  Function reference
-All functions should be well-documented by comments within the functions and are most easily accessible by running through the [example scripts](./scripts).
-Here is a brief overview of all functions contained in *ORPlotter*:

 ### [ORinfo](./src/ORinfo.m)
 The function outputs information about the orientation relationship in the command window and returns a structure containing the information.